vsi-fi/network-stuff/evpn/is-is-underlay.md

 * IS-IS uses OSI addressing.
 * IS-IS does not have a backup designated intermediate system whereas OSPF has backup designated router.
 * IS-IS doesn't run the shortest path calculation when a network prefix goes down, but when the status of a intermediate system (router) changes.
 To put this other words: SPF is ran to determine the "best" path to a router, not to the prefixes mentioned in the link state advertisements.
 Partial routing table calculation is used to generate the routing table.
-* IS-IS doesn't do periodic database refresh whereas OSPF (by default does).
+* IS-IS doesn't do periodic database refresh whereas OSPF (by default) does.
 * IS-IS has the concept of levels - this produces part of the hierarchy component:
     * Level 2 forms the backbone of an IS-IS network
         * Level 2 routers form adjacencies only with other level 2 routers and L1/L2 routers (area border routers)